MillenTec/HelloCode-Animation/README.md

 > Your device may need to meet or exceed these specifications for smooth playback in After Effects.

 ## 6. Release Platforms
-### 6.1 Open Source Projects
+### 6.1 Project Source Files
 - **GitHub**
   - https://github.com/MillenTec/HelloCode-Animation
   - All modifications will be pushed to the GitHub repository first, and you can get the latest source files here.
 - **Gitee**
   - https://gitee.com/MillenTec/HelloCode-Animation
   - A mirror site for users in mainland China; it is expected to sync with GitHub once a week.
->Note: The main track video file in the `.prproj` file of an open source project is not included in the project (offline).
+>Note: The main track video file in the `.prproj` file of a Creative Commons project is not included in the project (offline).
 It is a video file rendered by Ae.
 After you have completed rendering the main composition in Ae, you can replace the main track's material with the video file you have rendered.

 ### 6.2 Animation Release
 - **Only on [Bilibili](https://space.bilibili.com/3546591566760474)**